DCMIP Summer School on Earth System Model Development

 Boulder, CO, July, 30 – August, 10 2012

 Organized by Christiane Jablonowski (University of Michigan), Paul Ullrich (University of California, Davis), James Kent (University of South Wales, U.K.), Kevin Reed (Stony Brook University), Peter H. Lauritzen(NCAR), Ramachandran D. Nair (NCAR) and Mark Taylor (Sandia National Laboratories)

-In 2012, we organized a summer school and model intercomparison workshop with special focus on non-hydrostatic global models which are under development right now.
+In 2012, we organized a summer school and model intercomparison workshop with special focus on non-hydrostatic global models which were under development in 2012.
 We invited students and the international dynamical core modeling community to join us at the National Center for Atmospheric Resaearch (NCAR, Boulder, CO) for 2 weeks from July/30-August/10/2012 for an exciting student-focused and research-driven event that will led to an unprecedented dynamical core intercomparison project, even broader in scale than our 2008 workshop.
-The event has been endorsed by the WMO Working Group on Numerical Experimentation (WGNE).
-The summer school and model intercomparison workshop was supported by newly developed cyberinfrastucture tools like shared workspaces that we developed in collaboration with NOAA and NCAR under an NSF grant.
+The event was endorsed by the WMO Working Group on Numerical Experimentation (WGNE).

 We explored new test techniques for non-hydrostatic models that are also applicable at hydrostatic scales.
 Examples are our newly developed tropical cyclone test case of intermediate complexity that not only assesses the dynamical core but also includes a ‘simple physics’ package.
 It lets us investigate non-linear interactions and the physics-dynamics coupling.
 Other test cases include ‘small Earth’ experiments that give insight into non-hydrostatic motions at low computational cost.